Concordium/concordium.github.io/source/mainnet/net/guides/proofs.rst

 .. image:: ../images/browser-wallet/mixed-statement-proof.png
     :width: 75%

-Another example of a mixed proof includes a request to prove information from your :ref:`verifiable credential<glossary-verifiable-credential>` and from your identity.
+Another example of a mixed proof includes a request to prove information from your :term:`verifiable credential` and from your identity.
 The first screen is requesting you prove information from your verifiable credential.
 Click **Continue**.

 .. image:: ../images/browser-wallet/vc-mixed-proof-1.png
     :alt: window with verifiable credential proof and continue button